Bombay Boys: Cast

+Additionally, Javed Jaffrey made a special appearance in the item number "Mumbhai."

 Production

 Bombay Boys, which took four years to complete, was filmed on location in Mumbai's bars, slums and markets.
 The film was made on a limited budget; director Kaizad Gustad financed the film with credit cards as well as by borrowing money from his family and friends.

 Soundtrack

 The music was composed by Ashutosh Phatak, Dhruv Ghanekar and released by Sony Music India.

 Critical reception

-The film was subjected to criticism for its homosexuality and profanity.
-Film critic Yashodhara Pawar stated the film as "The harmful and immature portrayal of ethnic groups in films is an issue for not just South Asians in the global media but also the local and tribal productions in individual countries.".
-Another film critic Tanmeet Kumar from Planet Bollywood, stated that the film has portrayed India as "Americanized India".
-Tara Deshpande's performance was praised.
 Pradeep Sebastian of Deccan Herald wrote that "Going by the crowds flocking to see it, it[']s clear that Indian audiences have begun to expect good things from Indian English films.
-But this is one they are going to be disappointed with".
+But this is one they are going to be disappointed with."